2moe/tmoe/Readme.md

 You can specify `lang` as English: `awk -f 2.awk -v lang=en-us`
-You can also switch the encoding of the current environment to UTF-8: `cmd /K chcp 65001` Incidentally, it does not support windows at the moment.
+You can also switch the encoding of the current environment to UTF-8: `cmd /K chcp 65001`

+Incidentally, it is not planned to support windows for some time to come.
 Please **do not** run it on windows now!
 Although you can use it on WSL, win already has WSLg.
 So, you know, you probably don't need it.